shahbaziit77/Crowd-Counting-AVSS-2026/README.md

 Estimated Crowd Count $\hat{c} = \sum \hat{D}$ (Sum over Density Map)
 Depending on the experimental configuration, different lightweight backbones, FRM: CBAM, and pyramidal feature fusion modules (PFFMs) can be selected.
-The implementation of the principal architecture is contained in:
+The implementation of the network architecture is contained in:
 **model/CSRnet.py**
 while reusable neural network modules and building blocks are defined in:
 **model/net.py**